curtgrimes/visual-page-diff/README.md

 ## Usage

+You will need to [install Node.js](https://nodejs.org/en/download/) before continuing.

 1. Clone this repository.
 1. Run `npm install`.
 1. Use [index.js](index.js) as a starting point and edit it.